dashpay/platform/packages/dashmate/README.md

 The `doctor` command analyzes the node configuration and state to provide a list of potential problems and solutions.

 ```
 Dashmate node diagnostic.
-Bring your node to a doctor
+Bring your node to the doctor

 USAGE
   $ dashmate doctor [--config <value>] [-v] [-s <value>]